AnikaGBasu/UselessWebsite/README.md

 ### *Chicken Soundboard**
 Play a variety of chicken cluck sounds from opera clucks to zombie clucks via pop-up alerts.

+### **Daily Obvious Fact**
+Uncover enlightening facts like "Water is wet" and "You are on a website."
+Updated with each button click.

 ## Technologies

 - HTML5